Post

 type = string

-default = "secret-header" # keep secret this is to prevent direct access to the bucket
+default = "secret-header" # prevents direct bucket access

 }